ldynia/archcolider/BusinessDrivers .md

 2. Users can add diffent payments methods to the App.
 3. New payment method is easy to add with a month for a new areas.

-# 2. Plagable system of feedback, survey, review abilities
+# 2. Plugable system of feedback, survey, review abilities

 1. System remind user to add a review for a meal if it wasn't done before.
 2. User can read reviews for any meal in the catalog.